Parabolic quasi-contact cone structures with an infinitesimal symmetry: Variationality of chains in CR structures

+In the case of 3-dimensional CR structures the Cartan curvature \eqref{eq:CR-curvature-2form-entries} additionally satisfies $\Sigma^a_{\ b}=0$ which does not change anything in the rest of the proof. \end{proof}

 \begin{remark} By Corollary \ref{cor:causal-from-orthopath-various-curv-cond}, $\bA=0$ and $\bq=0$ imply that the quasi-contactification of such orthopath geometries gives rise to pseudo-conformal structures with a null infinitesimal symmetry.
-By the discussion in \ref{sec:general-causal-local-form-invar}, variational orthopath geometries with $\bA=0$ correspond to the divergence equivalence classes of generalized (pseudo-)Finsler structures whose trace-free part of Cartan torsion is zero.
-Such (pseudo-)Finsler structures are referred to as \emph{Kropina metrics} in \cite{CMMM-CR}.
+By the discussion in \ref{sec:general-causal-local-form-invar}, variational orthopath geometries with $\bA=0$ correspond to the divergence equivalence classes of generalized (pseudo-)Finsler structures whose trace-free part of the Cartan torsion is zero.
+The trace-free part of the Cartan torsion is referred to as the \emph{Matsumoto tensor} in Finsler geometry.
+The class of Finsler metrics with vanishing Matsumoto tensor is comprised of the so-called \emph{(pseudo-)Randers metrics} and the \emph{(pseudo)-Kropina metrics}, e.g. see \cite{HuangMo, Javaloyes}.

+Unlike the construction of the Kropina metrics associated to CR chains in \cite{CMMM-CR}, which is evidently singular on the contact hyperplane in each tangent space, in our derivation no singularity is evident.
+This is due to the fact that we are proving the existence of such (pseudo-)Finsler metrics in the open set of transverse directions to the contact distribution.
+However, having computed $\bA=0,$ i.e. the vanishing of the Matsumoto tensor, using \cite{HuangMo, Javaloyes}, it follows that such (pseudo-)Finsler metrics are either (pseudo)-Randers metrics or (pseudo-)Kropina metrics.
+Subsequently, one can rule out the case of (pseudo-)Randers metrics since the ODE system for their geodesics, under point transformations, is defined in all directions, which is not the case for ODE systems that define chains.
+Hence, chains can only be realized as geodesics of (pseudo-)Kropina metrics.

 Furthermore, by our discussion in \ref{sec:general-causal-local-form-invar}, the condition $\bq=0$ implies that the Cartan torsion for any (pseudo-)Finsler representative of the divergence equivalence class is almost everywhere nonzero.
-Moreover, by the expression of the curvature of the path geometry, $\bC,$ in \eqref{eq:path-geom-curv-derived-from-orthopath} and the expression for $\bN$ and $\bA$ in \eqref{eq:ANq-chains}, it follows that $\bC$ is never zero and the path geometry of chains never defines a projective structure, as was observed in \cite{CZ-CR}. \end{remark}
+Moreover, by the expression of the curvature entries of the path geometry, $C^a_{bcd},$ in \eqref{eq:path-geom-curv-derived-from-orthopath} and the expression for $\bN$ and $\bA$ in \eqref{eq:ANq-chains}, it follows that the curvature $\bC$ in \eqref{eq:path-harm-inv-representation} is never zero and the path geometry of chains never defines a projective structure, as was observed in \cite{CZ-CR}. \end{remark}